 Winner by 10%

 VMware AirWatch rates % lower than Citrix on Leadership Culture Ratings vs Citrix Ratings based on looking at 570 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Do you approve of your CEOs management style?" and "Do you feel comfortable giving your boss negative feedback?".
+Ratings come from the answers to questions like "Are your company's goals clear, and are you invested in them?" and "What does the leadership team need to get better at?".

 Compensation Culture Ratings vs Citrix